makersacademy/chitter-challenge/README.md

 ## Database Migration

-The project requires a development and a test database.
-To set up the Databases using Rake, from command line run ```rake setup``` Alternatively, to create these manually, connect to psql and then run these commands:
+The app requires a development and a test database.
+To set up the databases using Rake, from command line run ```rake setup``` Alternatively, to create these manually, connect to psql and then run these commands:
 ```